 I’ve received many requests from companies asking for help in revitalizing their processes after years of implementing BBS.
-With just some minor adjustments in realignment, they saw dramatic impact on their process results and their employees at all levels through a truer application of the science of behavior that knows how to make safety a habit while bringing out the best in people.
+With just some minor adjustments in realignment, they saw dramatic impact on their process results and their employees at all levels through a truer application of the science of behavior that knows how to make safety a habit.

 Cambridge Center for Behavioral Studies, www.behavior.org, Introduction to Behavioral Safety.

 Agnew, J. and Snyder, G. Removing Obstacles to Safety: A Behavior-Based Approach, Performance Management Publications, 2008, Atlanta, GA.